Nav1023/DevConnector/README.md

 # DevConnector
-This Project is based on MERN development.
+This Project is based on MERN Stack.

 Used Heroku to host it
 Here is the link you can take a look at this website.